wavefrontHQ/docs/pages/doc/ts_abs.md

 ```
 abs(<expression>)
 ```
-Returns the absolute value of the expression.
+Returns the absolute value of the time series described by the expression.

 ## Parameters
 <table style="width: 100%;">